Strengths-based occupational therapy

-Strengths-based occupational therapy—nurturing growth and honoring each person’s capacity for meaningful engagement.
+Nurturing growth and honoring each person’s capacity for meaningful engagement

 At All Bright Futures OT, I believe every individual deserves the opportunity to shine.
 My primary focus is working with adolescents, young adults, and their families.
 I also support children ages 5 and up on a case-by-case basis—especially when their needs align with a functional, strengths-based approach.